Offbeat Hampi

 Vitthala temple is the most iconic spot in Hampi constructed in 1554.
 Take a guide, he will be worth every penny.
 Apart from stone chariot, he will explain you the significance of many things that you will ignore otherwise, and musical pillars or SaReGaMa pillars are just one of them.
 Queen use to perform dance here, while music being played with the beat of Sandal sticks on those pillars.

 After the queens bath, most of the people will take u turn to come back to Hampi, but do not forget to check out Hampi Archaeological museum or Kamalapur Museum, located in outskirts of Hampi.
-Its a must take pre-requisite course for serious explorers.
-Apart from beautiful sculptures, most brilliant thing here is, topographical model of Hampi with brilliant detailing.
+Consider this museum a mandatory prerequisite for any serious explorer.
+Here, you’ll embark on a captivating journey through time, delving deep into the mythological, architectural, and historical tapestry of Hampi.
+Marvel at the exquisite sculptures that adorn the galleries, each one a testament to the incredible craftsmanship of the bygone era.

 Bare feet on the slopes of Hemakoota hill: